RemyBorius/dlopen-experimentation/README.md

 # dlopen experimentation

-This repository is a test on dlopen usage as I am personally running into some very special cases in C++ and I can't find a way to make it work properly in my case :
+This repository is a test on dlopen usage as I am personally running into some very special cases in C++ :

  * **How do I load a shared library with dlopen WITHOUT having to modify it ?**